About San Jose New — In Depth

 Frequently Asked Questions

 To register to vote in San Jose, New Mexico, residents can register online through the New Mexico Secretary of State's website, by mail, or in person at the San Miguel County elections office.
 New Mexico requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the New Mexico Secretary of State's voter lookup tool.
-For local municipal elections in San Jose, contact the San Miguel County Clerk's office for schedules and ballot information.
+For local county and state elections (San Jose is an unincorporated community in San Miguel County and does not hold municipal elections), contact the San Miguel County Clerk's office for schedules and ballot information.

-Property records for San Jose, New Mexico are maintained by the San Miguel County Assessor's Office and the San Miguel County County Clerk.
+Property records for San Jose, New Mexico are maintained by the San Miguel County Assessor's Office and the San Miguel County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within San Miguel County, including parcels in San Jose.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The San Miguel County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The San Miguel County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many New Mexico counties provide online property record searches through their county websites.
-For in-person requests, visit the San Miguel County offices at the county courthouse.
 The San Miguel County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for San Jose, New Mexico residents are available through both county and state offices.
 The New Mexico Department of Health, Bureau of Vital Records, located in Santa Fe, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in New Mexico.
 Orders can be placed online, by mail, or in person.
 Locally, the San Miguel County Clerk's office issues marriage licenses and maintains marriage records for San Miguel County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.